vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/submitting-a-world-to-be-made-public.md

 By including one of these terms in your world's title, it will show up in the "Avatar World" category in VRChat's menu, making it easier for users to discover.

-:::caution Don't miscategorize your world
+::: warning Don't miscategorize your world

 Does your world contain avatars, but it's not an Avatar World?